 Stars are celestial objects that can produce their own light.
-They are extremely hot and extremely large in size.
+They are extremely hot and extremely large.
 They are mostly made up of hydrogen gas with a little helium in them.
 The sun is also a star; the sun’s energy and light play one of the key roles in sustaining all forms of life on earth.

 They are present in the sky even during the day.
 We do not see them because the sun’s bright light hides them.
 There are billions of them in the universe, more than all the grains of sand in the earth!